 Top Hanoi Street Food You Must Know the Taste

-Hanoi travel often treats you well with happy and full stomach thanks to a wide range of delicious street food in almost every corner.
+Hanoi street food tour often treats you well with happy and full stomach thanks to a wide range of delicious street dishes in almost every corner.
 As Hanoi cuisine is diverse and rich due to seasons, this capital city has long been the promising land for the foodies worldwide.
-You are likely to come across many street vendors during the discovery; so, expect to taste some of the following remarkable Hanoi Street Food.
+You are likely to come across many street vendors during the discovery; so, expect to taste some of the following remarkable street foods.

 #1: Hanoi Pho (Phở) – The Most Popular Hanoi Street Food